The Florida League of Cities and the John Scott Dailey Florida Institute of Government

 The IEMO is a three-day program structured in a Friday through Sunday format.
 The IEMO is offered at different locations throughout the state.

 Created in 1992, the IEMO has assisted more than 1,800 elected officials.
-Please contact Gail Dennard at the Florida League of Cities at 1-(800) 342-8112 if you have questions or need more information.
+Contact Heidi Hogarth for more information.

 The curriculum is divided into six instructional modules, taught in the following schedule:

 Structure and Function of Cities in Florida - 3-hour session includes: Constitutional and statutory authority of cities; city charter contents and similarities/differences within FL; roles of elected officials; forms of municipal government; municipal services and service delivery; current challenges facing FL municipalities.

 Effective Council Member Techniques - 3-hour session includes: Effective personal habits of listening, coalition-building and collaboration; communication skills; group dynamics and appropriate group roles; dysfunctional group roles and how to work when dysfunctional types are in your group.

 Lunch activity - Personal and governmental liability, including 25-minute video presentation with questions and answers on risk reduction, hiring practices, quasi-judicial proceedings, public conduct at meetings and liability resources (one hour).

 Taxes & Revenues for Municipal Governments - 3.5 hour course includes: Explanation of each Constitutional, legislative and Home Rule revenue source for a Florida municipality; examples of revenues most frequently used within FL cities, towns and villages; review of requirements for municipal investment policies; discussion of challenges/issues within each revenue source.